 Liquidity risk is the risk that SIEMENS GAMESA Group is unable to meet its existing or future obligations due to insufficient availability of cash or cash equivalents.
 The Group mitigates the liquidity risk by the implementation of an effective working capital and cash management as well as with arranged credit facilities with highly rated financial institutions.
-As of September 30, 2020, SIEMENS GAMESA has unused credit facilities amounting to EUR 2,857 million which represents 79.43% of total credit facilities limit (EUR 2,637 million as of September 30, 2019 which represented 84.1% of total credit facilities limit).
+In its liquidity estimate, SIEMENS GAMESA Group takes into account future lease payments in a way that ensures the liquidity needed to meet those payments.
+As of September 30, 2020, SIEMENS GAMESA Group has unused credit facilities amounting to EUR 3,140 million, which represents 75% of total credit facilities limit (EUR 2,791 million as of September 30, 2019, 77% of total credit facilities limit).